qgis/QGIS-User-Group-Website/README.md

 ![-----------------------------------------------------](./img/green-gradient.png)

-Made with ❤️ by the QGIS Community.
+Made with ❤️ by the QGIS Contributors.